Rudd-O/dts-publishingstudio/README.md

 - GStreamer
 - id3tag

+##Description of the contents

+This project mainly contains two files:

+1. `build`.
+This is the program that will download the original Ubuntu images, and set up the necessary low-level stuff to make the image programmable.
+After these steps are done, ansible is invoked to run `setup.yml` on the image.
+Once ansible is done, this program zips up the resulting files and creates the OVA file that can be run in VirtualBox.
+2. `setup.yml`.
+This file describes to ansible all the operations that must be performed on the image to ready it up for usage.
+Ansible follows the instructions in this file to prep the image for creation.

 ##Build requirements

 The following software is required in the computer running the programs included in this project: